Women, Work & Care.

 The COVID-19 pandemic is both a health and a socioeconomic crisis, with very different outcomes by gender.
 This inequality presents a fundamental challenge to the market-driven economic paradigm that has acquired hegemonic status across the world.
 Without a more inclusive economic paradigm that values care and makes visible what the market-driven paradigm renders invisible or unimportant, any analyses of the pandemic and proposed responses to it are woefully incomplete.

-As an example of such a policy, Ilse De Vooght from Femma will then share the coming about and the results of the experiment of the 30-hour working week, conducted over the past year at the women’s organization.
+As an example of such a policy, Ilse De Vooght from Femma shares the coming about and the results of the experiment of the 30-hour working week, conducted over the past year at the women’s organization.

 Professor in the Department of Labor Studies and Employment Relations, and in the Department of Women’s and Gender Studies and aculty Director of the Center for Women and Work at Rutgers University; Associate Editor with the journals World Development and Feminist Economics